-There are six parts to this document:
+There are seven parts to this document:

 - This is the main document.
 It provides details of the solution, impacts, costs, benefits/drawbacks and proposed implementation approach.
-It also summarises the Workgroup's key views on the areas set by the Panel in its Terms of Reference, and contains details of the Workgroup's membership and full Terms of Reference. - Attachment A contains the draft redlined changes to the BSC for P332. - Attachment B contains the draft side letter for P332. - Attachment C contains the P332 interim report, which includes responses to the Request for Information and Data Request. - Attachment D contains the non-confidential Case Studies provided by the Workgroup. - Attachment E contains the full responses received to the Workgroup's Assessment Procedure Consultation.
+It also summarises the Workgroup's key views on the areas set by the Panel in its Terms of Reference, and contains details of the Workgroup's membership and full Terms of Reference. - Attachment A contains the draft redlined changes to the BSC for P332. - Attachment B contains the draft side letter for P332. - Attachment C contains the P332 interim report, which includes responses to the Request for Information and Data Request. - Attachment D contains the non-confidential Case Studies provided by the Workgroup.

+- Attachment E contains the full responses received to the Workgroup's Assessment Procedure Consultation. - Attachment F contains the full responses received to the Panel's Report Phase Consultation.